 Re: Request for Access to Records Freedom of Information and Protection of Privacy Act (FOIPPA)

 I am writing further to your request received by the Ministry of Transportation and Infrastructure.
+You narrowed your request on August 2, 2011 through conversation and/or email with Mark Kewley.
 Your request is for: